 In Historic Move, Biden To Pick Native American Rep. Haaland As Interior Secretary

-In a historic first, President-elect Joe Biden is expected to nominate Rep. Deb Haaland to lead the Department of the Interior, a source familiar with the decision tells NPR's Franco Ordoñez.
+In a historic first, President-elect Joe Biden will nominate Rep. Deb Haaland to lead the Department of the Interior, his transition team announced Thursday evening.

 If confirmed by the Senate, Haaland, a member of the Laguna Pueblo in New Mexico, would be the country's first Native American Cabinet secretary.
-Fittingly, she'd do so as head of the agency responsible for not only managing the nation's public lands, but honoring its treaties with the Indigenous people those lands were taken from.
+Fittingly, she'd do so as head of the agency responsible for not only managing the nation's public lands but also honoring its treaties with the Indigenous people from whom those lands were taken.

+In a statement, the Biden-Harris transition team called Haaland a "barrier-breaking public servant who has spent her career fighting for families, including in Tribal Nations, rural communities, and communities of color," who will be "ready on day one to protect our environment and fight for a clean energy future."

+In a tweet, Haaland acknowledged the unique "voice" she'll bring.
+"Growing up in my mother's Pueblo household made me fierce," she wrote.
+"I'll be fierce for all of us, our planet, and all of our protected land."

 "She understands at a very real level — at a generational level, in her case going back 30 generations — what it is to care for American lands," says Aaron Weiss, deputy director of the Center for Western Priorities.

 Haaland's nomination is a win for tribal governments, environmental groups and some progressive lawmakers who had been lobbying for the New Mexico lawmaker to lead the Department of the Interior.
-Her fellow House Natural Resources Committee member and rumored Interior candidate, Raúl Grijalva (D-Ariz.), wrote a letter to the Congressional Hispanic Caucus recommending Haaland for the post.
+Her fellow House Natural Resources Committee member and rumored Interior candidate, Rep. Raúl Grijalva, D-Ariz., wrote a letter to the Congressional Hispanic Caucus recommending Haaland for the post.

 "It is well past time that an Indigenous person brings history full circle at the Department of Interior," he wrote.

 The Interior Department upholds the federal government's responsibilities to the country's 574 federally recognized Indian tribes and Alaska Native villages.
-Its roughly 70,000-person staff also oversees one-fifth of all the land in the U.S., as well as 1.7 billion acres off the country's coasts.
-It manages national parks, wildlife refuges and other public lands, protecting biologically and culturally important sites, while also shepherding natural resource development.
+Its roughly 70,000-person staff also oversees one-fifth of all the land in the U.S. as well as 1.7 billion acres of the country's coasts.
+It manages national parks, wildlife refuges and other public lands, protecting biologically and culturally important sites while also shepherding natural resource development.

 The Biden administration is expected to take a much different approach to natural resources than its predecessor, which championed oil and gas development above all else on federal lands.
-Biden has promised to shift the U.S. away from climate-warming fossil fuels toward renewable energy sources like wind and solar.
+Biden has promised to shift the U.S. away from climate-warming fossil fuels toward renewable energy sources such as wind and solar.

 In an interview before her nomination, Haaland told NPR that would be her priority, too.